manorrock/ocelot/README.md

 # Manorrock Ocelot

-As a Java developer you have so many Cloud technologies that you have to use or you  have to interact with but what you really want to do is to develop.
+As a developer you have so many Cloud technologies that you have to use or you  have to interact with but what you really want to do is to develop.

-Manorrock Ocelot delivers you with a CLI and/or a web application you can use to cut through the noise and make cloud execution and/or deployment simple and lets you get back to developing your Java applications.
+Manorrock Ocelot delivers you with the tools to make your cloud journey straightforward.
+With our tooling you will be able to quickly get up and running so you can get back to developing your applications.